argilla-io/argilla/docs/getting_started/advanced_setup_guides.rst

 Advanced setup guides
 =====================

-Here we provide some advanced setup guides, in case you want to use docker, configure your own Elasticsearch instance or manage the users in your Rubrix server.
+Here we provide some advanced setup guides, in case you want to use docker, configure your own Elasticsearch instance, manage the users in your Rubrix server, or install the cutting-edge master version.

 .. _using-docker: